Lexus Trace Your Road: life-sized racing game

 Why it lands: performance becomes legible

 Hybrid performance can be hard to dramatize without slipping into numbers.
-This format gives Lexus a clean way to show control, responsiveness, and handling under pressure, while keeping the story human through the passenger’s real-time choices and Trulli’s visible skill.
+Because the passenger-designed route and visible penalty rules force precision, control and handling become legible without a spec sheet, while the story stays human through the passenger’s real-time choices and Trulli’s visible skill.

 What Lexus proves with “Trace Your Road”

 The brand is not only saying “this car performs”.
 It is staging a situation where performance is the only way to succeed.
+This is a stronger way to market performance than listing specs, because it forces the car to prove itself under constraints.
 The experience also rewards participation: winners influence the outcome, spectators understand the rules instantly, and the filmed content has a clear narrative arc.

 • Let the audience shape the challenge.
 When participants create the rules in real time, attention spikes because outcomes are unpredictable.